-The Humane Society of the United States offers wildlife conflict resolution webinars for animal care and control professionals who want to know more about humanely solving conflicts with wildlife.
-Find them at humanepro. org/wildlifewebinars.
+Humane World for Animals offers wildlife conflict resolution webinars for animal care and control professionals who want to know more about humanely solving conflicts with wildlife.
+Find them at humanepro.org/wildlifewebinars.

-The Humane Society of the United States is an approved provider of content which enhances professional competence and aligns with the 5 domains of the CAWA Exam specifications.
+Humane World for Animals is an approved provider of content which enhances professional competence and aligns with the five domains of the CAWA Exam specifications.
 Every hour of training equals 1 CE towards CAWA Recertification.